nicholasdille/Sessions/2018-05-15 Containers @ CDC Hanau/slides/pipelines.md

 ## Pipelines

-Pipelines allow for testing of artifacts
+Build and release pipelines FTW

-Images can be tested before publishing them
+Images should be tested before publishing them

 ![Test is an important step in pipelines](media/Testing.svg) <!-- .element: style="background: none; box-shadow: none;" -->

-Artifacts should be copied to production (no rebuild!)
+Artifacts should be *copied* to production (no rebuild!)

 ---